-Together with the Board, the Lead Non-Executive provides challenge and advice to the Chief Executive and the executive team on the design of HMRC’s strategy and on its implementation, including reviewing and challenging performance against the department’s business plan.
+We have a Lead Non-Executive, Ian Barlow.
+Together with the Board, the Lead Non-Executive provides challenge and advice to the Executive Chair, the Chief Executive and the Executive Committee on the design of HMRC’s strategy and on its implementation, including reviewing and challenging performance against the department’s business plan.

 The Executive Committee meets in three different forms each month: